electrickiwi-nz/api-samples/python/README.md

 ## Configuration

-Before moving to the next step and running the server, you'd need to modify the `settings.ini` file with your client credentials.
+Before moving to the next step and running the server, you will need to modify the `settings.ini` file with your client credentials.

 Simply modify `YOUR_CLIENT_ID` and `YOUR_CLIENT_SECRET` with your credentials.

 ## Running the server

-To start running the server and the authentication process, you'd need to run the Flask server first:
+To start running the server and the authentication process, you will need to run the Flask server first:

 ```
 python server.py